Freedom of Information Act (United States): Notable cases

 A major issue in released documentation is government "redaction" of certain passages deemed applicable to the Exemption section of the FOIA.
 Federal Bureau of Investigation (FBI) officers in charge of responding to FOIA requests "so heavily redacted the released records as to preclude needed research."
 This has also brought into question just how one can verify that they have been given complete records in response to a request.

 J. Edgar Hoover

-This trend of unwillingness to release records was especially evident in the process of making public the FBI files on J. Edgar Hoover.
+This trend of unwillingness to release records was especially evident in the process of making the FBI files on J. Edgar Hoover public.
 Of the 164 files and about eighteen thousand pages collected by the FBI, two-thirds were withheld from Athan G. Theoharis, most notably one entire folder entitled the "White House Security Survey".
 Despite finding out that the Truman Library had an accessible file which documented all the reports of this folder, the FBI and Office of Information and Privacy put forth "stony resistance" to the FOIA appeal process.